-The test is constructed so that each OAS standard has at least one corresponding assessment item.
+The test is constructed so that each OAS standard has at least six corresponding assessment items.

 3. Source of Challenge

 Each test item is constructed in such a way that the major cognitive demand comes directly from the targeted OAS standard being assessed, not from specialized knowledge or cultural background that the test-taker may bring to the testing situation.